nikolas-claussen/blender-tissue-cartography/README.md

   use it as a template.

 - You do not need to copy functions into your notebooks manually.
-If you followed the installation instructions, the code will be installed as a python package, and can be “imported” by python.
+If you follow the installation instructions, the code will be installed as a Python package and can be “imported” by Python.
 See tutorials!

 ## Software stack

-Note: the python libraries will be installed automatically if you follow the installation instructions above.
+Note: the Python libraries will be installed automatically if you follow the installation instructions above.

 ### Required